 Our audit was conducted for the purpose of forming opinions on the basic financial statements that collectively comprise the Oberlin City School District, Ohio's basic financial statements.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by the U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and also is not a required part of the basic financial statements of the Oberlin City School District, Ohio.
-The Schedule of Expenditures of Federal Awards has been subjected to the auditing procedures applied in the audit of the basic financial statements of the Oberlin City School District, Ohio, and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.
+The Schedule of Expenditures of Federal Awards has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

-James G. Zupka, CPA, Inc. Certified Public Accountants
+James & Kupka, @PA she.
+James G. Zupka, CPA, Inc.

+Certified Public Accountants

-December 14, 2007
+December 5, 2008